top of page

 8. Hiatal Hernia

 Tea can be both a remedy and a cause of discomfort for those with acid reflux, depending on the type.
 Certain teas can soothe the digestive system and reduce the symptoms of acid reflux.
+All the teas on this list are caffeine-free.

 Here are some teas that are generally considered good for acid reflux and the reasons why: